Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “Want to go to the gym and work out together or to the pool and swim and sit in the Jacuzzi?”

-The evening then may consist of a walk, a talk, a swim, or time in the Jacuzzi, or a romantic movie.
+The evening then may consist of a walk, and a talk.
+Or it could be a swim, or time in the Jacuzzi, or a romantic movie.
 You might cook together and feed each other because that’s what lovers do.
 As newlyweds, you make time for the foreplay and romantic and interesting conversation.
-Sex is relaxed and sleep comes easy because you both feel so terrific.
-Finally, you fall asleep content in each others arms and wake up to begin the same wonderful routine all over the next day.
+Sex is relaxed.
+And sleep comes easy because you both feel so terrific.
+Finally, you fall asleep content in each others arms.
+You wake up to begin the same wonderful routine all over the next day.

 WHO STOLE MAUI?